Harm Reduction for Substance Use

 • Drink plenty of water.

-• Before use, consume a nutritious meal.
+• Before using substances, eat a nutritious meal.

 • Take vitamins to replace those lost through use.
 Always consult with a physician about what vitamin regimen is best.